hariniramp/data-512/data-512-a1/README.md

 3. It is possible that some months return 0s or errors from the API.
 The documentation mentioned above can be checked for these exceptions.

+# Reproducibility
+This repository contains a Jupyter notebook that is entirely reproducible.
+One can download it and run it from start to finish to reproduce it.
+Each code chunk is preceded by a description of what the code chunk does for added clarity.
+For any further questions, mail the author at (hramprasad98@gmail.com)